Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 COOK: Yooper (ish) Pasties with Venison and Roasted Root Vegetables and Spent Grain Butter Crust

-Speaking of snow, these pasties freeze well… which would be a cruel joke if they didn’t, since it can be below freezing in most of the UP almost half the year?
+Speaking of snow, this venison pasty recipe freezes perfectly, so you should make a big batch!
+It would be a cruel joke if they didn’t, since it can be below freezing in most of the UP almost half the year?
+So make up a bunch of these venison pasties and put ’em in a cooler on your porch, and you’re good to go till spring!

-So make a big batch and put ’em in a cooler on your porch, and you’re good to go till spring (unless a bear eats them.
-Which might happen.
-So, maybe don’t do that, or at least don’t say we didn’t warn you… But seriously, don’t feed the bears… a fed bear is a dead bear, and that’s no joke).
+(Unless a bear eats them.
+Which might happen.)
+So, maybe don’t do that, or at least don’t say we didn’t warn you… But seriously, don’t feed the bears… a fed bear is a dead bear, and that’s no joke.
+Your regular freezer will work just fine too (and is probably safer, for the bears, AND for your pasties, and the structural integrity of your cooler and porch).

 What the heck is a Pasty?